Select your cookie preferences

-After you create an agent, you can view or update its configuration as required.
+After you create an agent, you can update its configuration as required.
 The configuration applies to the working draft.
-If you no longer need an agent, you can delete it.

-To learn how to edit an agent, select the tab corresponding to your method of choice and follow the steps.
+To learn how to modify an agent, choose the tab for your preferred method, and then follow the steps:

 Console